GilchristTech/interbuilder/README.md

   Each Spec contains a typically user-defined JSON-like data structure for holding metadata and hints or instructions of which tasks are to be executed.
-Tasks, Asset callback functions, Resolvers, TaskResolvers, and Tasks read from these as a configuration data structure.
+Tasks, Asset callback functions, SpecBuilders, TaskResolvers, and Tasks read from these as a configuration data structure.

 ### Tasks
   While Specs are ran in parallel, within each Spec is a